haiquangtran/Exam-Notes/README.md

 # JSON

+## Serialization
+- The data is put into a format for transmission.
+- In JSON use JSON.stringify() to serialize data

+## Deserialization
+- The transmitted data is converted into something that can be worked with, such as a custom object.
+- In JSON use JSON.parse() to deserialize data

 ## JSON is a subset of OLN
 - Objects, arrays, strings, finite numbers, true, false, and null are fully supported so they can be serialized and restored.